Hybrid between biologically and quantum-inspired many-body states: From perceptron to perceptrain

 The generalization can be done in many ways.
 Here we choose to expand the perceptrain on a basis of Chebyshev polynomials $T_s(x)$ of the first kind.
 Since these polynomials are well behaved for inputs inside the interval $x\in [-1,+1]$, we use the hyperbolic tangent to convert the output of perceptrains to this interval.
 The overall network unit function in the continuum reads,

 where $\phi_{\boldsymbol{s}}$ is an MPS and $\beta$ and $b$ are two additional parameters.
 Introducing the continuous matrix function $A_i(x)$ as

 the perceptrain can also be rewritten as

 The upper panel of Fig.~\ref{fig:drawing-perceptrain} shows a schematic construction.
 A network unit (circular shape), is composed of an \emph{inner function} (rounded rectangular shape) and an activation function ($f$, or $\tanh$, black dot).
-We distinguish three types of inner functions: the one of the perceptron $\boldsymbol{W} \cdot \boldsymbol{x}$ (red, Figs.~\ref{fig:drawing-perceptrain}(a)), an MPS with discrete input values (blue, Figs.~\ref{fig:drawing-perceptrain}(b)) and an MPS with continuous input values (green, Figs.~\ref{fig:drawing-perceptrain}(c)).
+We distinguish three types of inner functions: the one of the perceptron $\boldsymbol{W} \cdot \boldsymbol{x}$ [red, Figs.~\ref{fig:drawing-perceptrain}(a)], an MPS with discrete input values [blue, Figs.~\ref{fig:drawing-perceptrain}(b)] and an MPS with continuous input values (green, Figs.~\ref{fig:drawing-perceptrain}(c)).
 Note the \emph{different meanings} associated with the left hand side and the right hand side of Figs.~\ref{fig:drawing-perceptrain}(b) and \ref{fig:drawing-perceptrain}(c).
 The lines with arrows on the left hand side correspond to flows of values, while the legs of tensors represents their indices.
 If two tensors are connected with a leg (a line without an arrow), this represents a summation over the corresponding index.
-We refer to any network unit that contains a tensor train as the inner function, i.e. either Fig.~\ref{fig:drawing-perceptrain}(b) or \ref{fig:drawing-perceptrain}(c), as a perceptrain.
+We refer to any network unit that contains a tensor train as the inner function, i.e. either Fig.~\ref{fig:drawing-perceptrain}(b) or Fig.~\ref{fig:drawing-perceptrain}(c), as a perceptrain.

 As a first (toy) illustration of the perceptrain, we have used a single perceptron and a single perceptrain to perform a simple classification task in two dimensions (with artificial data).
 The results are shown in Fig.~\ref{fig:Decision-boundary} for a small bond dimension $\chi=5$ and $d=5$ with the symbols representing the data (filled or empty depending on the class) and the shaded regions the classification resulting from the perceptrain (left) and the perceptron (right).
 The comparison is, of course, not fair to the perceptron since they are seldom used outside of a network and the perceptrain has many more parameters.
-The point of this figure is to illustrate that a single perceptrain already has a large expressing power.
+The number of parameters of the perceptrain scales as $\chi^2 n d$ which reduces to $\chi d$ in our $n=2$ two dimensional toy example.
+This should be compared to e.g. a simple single-layer perceptron network whose number of parameters scales as $ln$, with $l$ being the depth of the layer.
+The point of this figure is to illustrate that a single perceptrain already has a large expressing power, comparable to the one of a small network.